liufeng2317/ADFWI/scripts/examples/README.md

 The smoke-suite command above with `--example-gradient-processors legacy,torch` does this comparison per problem and per device.

+For bv1.2, `TorchGradProcessor` is NPU-validated as an explicit opt-in path for the current Marmousi2 mask-only, smoothing, and illumination gates.
+The default remains the legacy `GradProcessor`; use the torch option when intentionally benchmarking or validating the device-native gradient path.

 ## Extending Toward A Real Case

 When adapting a minimal script to a real example such as Marmousi2, keep the same outer structure and replace the synthetic pieces gradually: